benjbuch/octo_waffle/README.md

 ## Prerequisites

-Before we can get started, you need to install R and famliarize with some concepts.
+Before we can get started, please work through the next sections to install R and to familiarize with some concepts in R.

 ### Installing R

 Install the latest version of **R** from [https://cran.rstudio.com/](https://cran.rstudio.com).
-Most of the code will probably run also on older versions of R. Beware that you will need to re-install packages after updating R to a newer version.
+Most of the code will probably run also with older versions of R. Beware that once you installed R, you will need to re-install packages after updating R to a newer version.

 We will be using an Integrated Development Environment (IDE) called **RStudio** to interact with R. However, there is nothing to prohibit using R at the command line or in some other interface.
 You can download RStudio for free from [https://rstudio.com/products/rstudio/download/](https://rstudio.com/products/rstudio/download/#download).